Logo

 Josephine Baker's mother married Arthur Martin, "a kind but perpetually unemployed man", with whom she had a son and two more daughters.

-Josephine Baker took in laundry to wash to make ends meet, and at eight years old, Josephine began working as a live-in domestic for white families in St Louis.
+Josephine Baker worked in a laundry; her mother placed her there due to her family being impoverished; she worked there in order to increase the income of her family and, at eight years old, Josephine began working as a live-in domestic for white families in St Louis.

 In 1917, when she was 11, a terrified Josephine Baker McDonald witnessed racial violence in East St Louis.